imoutsatsos/uno-choice-plugin/README.md

 radio buttons and check boxes not being displayed.
 The height in CSS was calculated with JS to 0 (zero).
 That was due to recent workaround for table-to-divs (JENKINS-62806).
-We may have to inspect more of the code that was changed, and also confirm the table-to-divs is working as expected.
+We may have to inspect more of the code that was changed, and confirm the table-to-divs is working as expected.
-This fix was relased quickly to give users a fix ASAP.
+This fix was released quickly to give users a fix ASAP.

 ### Version 2.5.3 (2021/02/24)